m-barthelemy/BackO/README.md

 - server web GUI and command-line tool

-- strong certificate authentication between clients and server, centralized certification management
+- strong certificate authentication between clients and server, with central certificates distribution and management

 **Backups support (for now)**